To Westport

 I arrived in Ballygally around 3.30 and although the beach was packed like Bournemouth – I had never seen it like this before – I decided to swim and conveniently parked in carpark beside the shop.
 The water was very cold but fine once immersed.
 I had hoped Christine might join me but she didn’t pick up message and anyway resting with a bit of a cold.

 In the evening we had a lovely prawn stir fry in the garden.
-The weather continuing to be beautiful.
+The weather continuing to be beautiful and we walked up the back fields to a little cottage ruin and watched the sun go down.

 Tuesday 29 May